ljavuras/obsidian-power-tools/Periodic Notes Navigation/README.md

 | `template-simple/` | Includes only the barebone, easier to read and tinker with |

 ### Additional features provided by `template/`

 - Remove duplicated links in month-crossing-weeks, credits to [@PhyberApex](https://github.com/PhyberApex)
 - Customize filename format (planned)
 - Customize link display text (planned)

-## Requirements
+## Requirement

 ### Plugins

-Install plugins from _Community plugins_ tab within Obsidian.
+Install plugins via _Community plugins_ tab.

 - [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)
 - [Templater](https://github.com/SilentVoid13/Templater)
 - [Calendar plugin](https://github.com/liamcain/obsidian-calendar-plugin) (optional)

-### Settings

-Enable `Trigger Templater on new file creation` setting for Templater.

 ## How to Use

 ### Setup

-Copy the templates in `template/` or `template-simple/` to your vault, and configure _Periodic Note_'s settings to use those templates.
+1. Copy the templates in `template/` or `template-simple/` to your vault
+2. Goto _Templater_ settings, enable `Trigger Templater on new file creation`
+3. Goto _Periodic Note_ settings, change template settings to use your template files

 Alternatively, you can copy the contents to your existing templates.

 ### Using the template

-Insert template automatically by clicking on the calender provided by _Calendar plugin_, or run _Periodic Notes_' command:
+Clicking on the calender provided by _Calendar plugin_, or run _Periodic Notes_' command will insert the templates automatically:

 ```
 Periodic Notes: Open daily note